Production pattern making class

 You will learn the standards of production patterns (standards to implement and why), and how to inspect and walk a pattern so you can determine whether the work you’ve paid for is on par.
 You will leave with a completed production ready pattern and sewn samples made on industrial sewing machines.
 Basic sewing skills are helpful.
 If you don’t have my book, you will need to get it as we use it extensively.
 Depending on interest, classes can be expanded to cover topics of your choosing.

 Private instruction is available for a maximum of three students but two is preferred.
-The class fee per person per day is $800, (discounts for attendees from the same company).
-For students staying two days or more, I provide comfortable and private accommodations in my guest house with breakfast and lunch (vegetarian) on site.
-My guest house has a bedroom (queen size bed), living room (queen size futon), full kitchen and a bath with shower stocked with towels, shampoo, soap etc (photos of accomodations).
+The class fee per person per day is $900, (50% discount for attendees from the same company).
+For those traveling here (everybody), I can provide comfortable and private accommodations in my 800 sqft guest house with breakfast and lunch (vegetarian) on site.
+The guest house has 5 rooms; a bedroom (queen size bed, feather bed in the winter), living room (queen size futon), full kitchen, bath with shower stocked with towels, shampoo, soap etc (photos of accommodations) and a utility room.
+It’s very private, about 50 yards from any other building on the grounds.
 Transportation to and from the airport is likely but not guaranteed depending on arrival and departure times.

 The long version: These classes aren’t scheduled but held by arrangement.
 Classes are customized so I need to interview people to assess their skills and what they need to get out of it to know whether we’re a match.
 Content varies but I don’t do knits beyond the cursory stuff.
 In the case of manufacturers (and or their designers, pattern makers, sample makers), I help them learn the skills their employers want to develop better products.
 I only do one introductory class (meaning no knowledge prerequisites) for entrepreneurs on production pattern making.
 That is really all most designers need since they don’t make patterns but I’m flexible.